How long it takes to learn Chinese?

 Several factors decide how long it takes to learn a new language, like Chinese.

-Among these factors are your enthusiasm, language difficulty, your mother tongue, and the Mandarin level you would like to achieve.
-Of course, how you study plays a significant role as well!
+Among these factors are your enthusiasm, language difficulty, your mother tongue, and the Mandarin level you want to achieve.
+Of course, your study plays a significant role as well!

 1. Your native language